 Perhaps my grandmother has always known about hummingbird medicine, without really “knowing.”
 Hummingbirds exist only in the Americas, and as such, have a strong connection to the native peoples of western continents.
 Not surprisingly, many Western cultures associate hummingbirds with joy and happiness.
 Hummingbirds stay aloft and owe their unique flying patterns to flapping their wings in an infinity symbol pattern – connecting the tiny birds with a sense of eternity.
 These tiny creatures also symbolize resurrection as the sleep in hibernation, death-like state called torpor, but awaken to their industrious buzzing and flitting with the warmth of the sun.
 Simply said, hummingbird medicine is the uplifting medicine for the soul.

-Bee Balm: This showing medicinal herb is a total knock out in the landscape and major attractor of pollinators.
+Bee Balm, a showing medicinal herb, is a total knock out in the landscape and major attractor of pollinators.
 Red (Monarda didyma) and lavender (Monarda fistulosa) varieties have great medicinal value as a diffusive and digestive herb perfect for herbal facial steams and for feeding hummingbirds.
+Bee balm might just be the answer to the question of how to attract hummingbirds to your garden!

-Common Sage: Unsung culinary and medicinal herb, sage is cooling and relaxing, with some studies suggesting it has some really positive benefits for neurological issues.
-When allowed to flower, sage produces lovely blue-purple flowers that will bring hummingbirds to your yard.
+Common Sage is an unsung culinary and medicinal herb.
+Sage is cooling and relaxing, with some studies suggesting it has some really positive benefits for neurological issues.
+When allowed to flower, sage produces lovely blue-purple flowers making this one of the most outstanding herbs to attract hummingbirds to your landscape.

-Borage: The quintessential summer herb with its cucumber flavored blossoms is a beloved herb of hummingbirds too.
+Borage is the quintessential summer herb with its cucumber flavored blossoms is a beloved herb of hummingbirds too.
 Try freezing a few blossoms in cubes of ice for a festive treat while leaving the rest for our little, feathered friends to enjoy.
+This fuzzy addition to the hummingbird garden is sure to impress your feathered friends.

-Pineapple Sage: If you have never experienced the wonderful scent of pineapple sage, you are missing out.
+If you have never experienced the wonderful scent of pineapple sage, you are missing out.
 I love to add a few sprigs to my ice water or iced tea on hot summer days to infuse its fabulous flavor and aroma.
-Seems that our favorite little birds are equally attracted to this lovely herb.
+And if you are wondering how to attract hummingbirds to you landscape it seems that our favorite little birds are equally attracted to this lovely herb.

-Now that you’re considering all the wonderful ways to attract hummingbirds with culinary and medicinal herbs, consider filling a feeder or two with this recipe from my friend Chris at Joybilee Farm.
+Now that you’re considering all the wonderful herbs to attract hummingbirds with culinary and medicinal herbs, consider filling a feeder or two with this recipe from my friend Chris at Joybilee Farm.
+And for more tips on creating a medicinal herb garden visit this post.